Prtm2110/parallelbrot/README.md

    - Enable VSync in graphics drivers
    - Reduce window size for testing

+## Acknowledgments

+Inspired by Javidx9's Mandelbrot on olcPixelGameEngine

 ## License

-Based on the original OneLoneCoder Mandelbrot example (OLC-3 License).
-OpenCL/OpenGL implementation additions released under MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contributing